-Introducing Kubeflow (w.
-Special Guests Tensorflow and Apache Spark)
+Introducing Kubeflow (with special guests TensorFlow and Apache Spark)

-Data Science, Machine Learning, and Artificial Intelligence has exploded in popularity in the last five years, but the nagging question remains, “How to put models into production?”
-Engineers are typically tasked to build one-off systems to serve predictions which must be maintained amid a quickly evolving back-end serving space which has evolved from single-machine, to custom clusters, to “serverless”, to Docker, to Kubernetes.
-In this talk, we present KubeFlow- an open source project which makes it easy for users to move models from laptop to ML Rig to training cluster to deployment.
-In this talk we will discuss, “What is KubeFlow?”, “why scalability is so critical for training and model deployment?”, and other topics.
+Data science, machine learning, and artificial intelligence have exploded in popularity in the last five years, but the nagging question of how to put models into production remains.
+Engineers are typically tasked to build one-off systems to serve predictions that must be maintained amid a quickly evolving backend serving space that evolved from single machine to custom clusters to “serverless” to Docker to Kubernetes.

-Users can deploy models written in Python’s skearn, R, Tensorflow, Spark, and many more.
-The magic of Kubernetes allows data scientists to write models on their laptop, deploy to an ML-Rig, and then devOps can move that model into production with all of the bells and whistles such as monitoring, A/B tests, multi-arm bandits, and security.
+Holden Karau and Trevor Grant present Kubeflow—an open source project that makes it easy for users to move models from laptop to ML rig to training cluster to deployment.
+Learn exactly what Kubeflow is, why scalability is so critical for training and model deployment, and more.
+You’ll leave able to deploy models written in Python’s scikit-learn, R, TensorFlow, Spark, and more.
+The magic of Kubernetes allows you to write models on your laptop, deploy to an ML rig, and then DevOps can move that model into production with all the bells and whistles, such as monitoring, A/B tests, multiarm bandits, and security.

 Leave a Comment or Question